MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/image-ad-extension.md

 ## <a name="mobilefinalurl"></a>Mobile Final Url
 The landing page URL for mobile devices.

-> [!IMPORTANT]
-> All clients should prepare for the availability of Multi-Image Ad Extensions.
-As soon as each customer is enabled for Multi-Image Ad Extensions ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 626) you can set the [Final Url](#finalurl) field.
-In the meantime you can set the [Mobile Final Url](#mobilefinalurl) field.

 The following validation rules apply to Final URLs and Final Mobile URLs.
 - The length of the URL is limited to 2,048 characters.
 The HTTP or HTTPS protocol string does count towards the 2,048 character limit.